thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 ### Coend calculus --- Fosco Loregian

-Coend calculus is a very useful calculational tool, and eventually you'll run into enough ends and coends that you'll need to learn how they work.
+(Co)end calculus is a very useful calculational tool, and eventually you'll run into enough ends and coends that you'll need to learn how they work.
+In particular they make working with Kan extensions much easier --- if you read Category Theory in Context then this will make Chapter 6 make much more sense.
 The first two chapters of this book cover all the key properties, and each chapter comes with an exhaustive set of exercises.
-If you read Category Theory in Context, then learning about (co)ends will make the end of the chapter on Kan extensions make much more sense --- many of the ad-hoc (co)limit formulae and proofs becomes motivated and easy.

-Don't worry too much about the section on dinatural transformations.
-All the guides on (co)ends that I've read include this, but as long as you understand the definition of a (co)wedge then that's all you need to know.
+A word of advice --- don't worry too much about understanding dinatural transformations.
+All the guides on (co)ends that I've read include a section on them, but as long as you know the definition of a (co)wedge then that's all you will need.

 Available from the arXiv [here](https://arxiv.org/abs/1501.02503).